noponies/four-by-four/README.md

 Four * Four a geometric sans serif display typeface, directly informed by the square shapes of 100 * 100mm (4inch * 4inch) H5 house pile timber.

+This typeface mediates on New Zealand's Statehouse programme, renovation projects, family bonding and the transitory, layered nature of place building.

 ### Project documentation

 Four * Four is part of a larger series of site specific typefaces completed as part of a masters project.
 Further details regarding this typefaces development are available here, [Project overview](docs/project-overview.md).